NVIDIA-ISAAC-ROS/isaac_ros_image_segmentation/docs/tutorial-isaac-sim.md

     Then inside the `rqt_image_view` GUI, change the topic to `/unet/colored_segmentation_mask` to view a colorized segmentation mask.

-    **Note:** The raw segmentation is also published to `/unet/raw_segmentation_mask`.
+    **Note**: The raw segmentation is also published to `/unet/raw_segmentation_mask`.
 However, the raw pixels correspond to the class labels and so the output is unsuitable for human visual inspection.